Creatiwity/witycms-doc/file_structure.md

 wityCMS has a fairly loose file structure — you can have as many files and folders as you want in your theme, as long as a few required theme files are present.

 ## Required theme files
 If you don’t have these files, your theme won’t work properly, or just won’t show up at all.
-It’s vital you have these files (at least).
+It’s vital you have these files.

 ### about.txt
 This text file holds the basic details about your theme.
 For example: